saikrishnamvd/terraform_azure/read.md

 ---

 ## Features
-- **Model Integration**: Uses a pre-trained logistic regression model.
-- **RESTful API**: A POST endpoint at `/bot-score` for predictions.
+- **API Endpoint**: A single POST endpoint at `/bot-score` to serve predictions.
-- **Performance**: Targets a p99 latency of under 200ms.
+- **Dockerized**: Fully containerized for portability and deployment.
-- **Persistence**: Logs all requests and responses to an S3 bucket.
+- **Cloud Storage Integration**: Logs requests and responses to AWS S3.
-- **Containerization**: Deployable via Docker.
+- **Performance**: Optimized for sub-200ms p99 latency.
-- **Infrastructure as Code**: Terraform scripts for cloud deployment.
+- **Infrastructure as Code**: Terraform scripts for AWS cloud deployment.
-- **Unit Testing**: Comprehensive test cases for functionality and performance.
+- **Unit Testing**: Comprehensive tests to ensure robustness.
+- **Port Configuration**: Runs on port 8887 as specified.

 ---

 ## Prerequisites
 1. **Software**:
-   - Python 3.9+
+   - Python 3.9+ with pip.
-   - Docker
+   - Docker: Ensure Docker is installed and running.
-   - Terraform
+   - Terraform: Installed and configured with AWS credentials.
    - AWS CLI (for cloud resource management)

+2. **AWS Configuration**:
+   - Set up AWS credentials using `aws configure`.
+   - S3 bucket created for logging requests and responses.
+   - IAM user with access to S3 and EC2.

-2. **Dependencies**:
+3. **Dependencies**:
    - FastAPI
    - Uvicorn
    - Scikit-learn
    - Boto3

-3. **AWS Configuration**:
-   - This is for cloud deployment of the server.
-Here AWS is taken as an example.
-It can be deployed in any cloud using Terraform Scripts being modified accordingly.
-   - Set up AWS credentials using `aws configure`.

 ---